dev-mhowells/web-applications/challenges/02_building_a_route.md

 end
 ```

-The Ruby block between the `do` and `end` associated with a route is called a "route" or "route block".
+The Ruby block between the `do` and `end` associated with a method and path is called a "route" or "route block".
 The code in this block is executed _only_ is the received request matches the method and path.

 When Sinatra received a request, it looks through all the route blocks configured in that class, and execute the code of the first one matching the request.